ABSTRACT

 For job motivation, Adam’s Equity Theory may be valid for certain situations, but sometimes, the employer needs to consider the unequal treatment of employees.

-This article counter-argues Adam’s Equity Theory of Motivation in terms of its applicability and benefits of it.
-The major two issues about the Equity Theory are questioned within the framework of performance and potential measures of the common metrics.
+This article counter-argues Adam’s Equity Theory of Motivation in terms of its applicability and the benefits of it.
+The two major issues with the Equity Theory are examined within the framework of performance and potential measures of common metrics.
 Business reviews and academic articles are used to evaluate the theory.

-Even though Equity Theory seems to motivate the majority of the workers in the company, performance metrics are remarkably hard to measure correctly and the negative effects of introducing performance criteria on the employee make the theory fruitless.
+Even though Equity Theory seems to motivate the majority of the company's workers, performance metrics are remarkably difficult to measure accurately, and the negative effects of introducing performance criteria on employees make the theory fruitless.

 I. INTRODUCTION

-This paper covers the counter-argument to Adam’s Equity of Motivation Theory.
-In Chapter II Background, essential background information about the theory and its’ metrics as well as the Hiring trends in the business world has given.
-In Chapter III Potential and Chapter IV Performance, the theory is stressed in terms of high potential employee and performance metrics/measurements perspectives.
-Chapter V Conclusion deduces the counter statements explained in this paper.
+This paper covers the counterargument to Adam’s Equity of Motivation Theory.
+In Chapter II Background, essential background information about the theory and its metrics, as well as the Hiring trends in the business world has given.
+In Chapter III, Potential and Chapter IV, Performance, the theory is stressed in terms of high-potential employees and performance metrics/measurements perspectives.
+Chapter V Conclusion deduces the counter-statements explained in this paper.

 II.
 BACKGROUND